lhagenmayer/UnisportAI/PRIVACY_POLICY.md

 #### With Other Users
 - **Public Ratings**: Your ratings and comments are visible to all users (attributed to your display name)
 - **Profile Information**: Name and profile picture may be visible in ratings/reviews
+- **Public Profiles**: If you enable public profile settings, your name, profile picture, and biography may be visible to all users on the platform
+- **Friend Connections**: Your friend connections are visible to your mutual friends
+- **Course Attendance**: When you notify friends about course attendance, they can see which courses you are planning to attend

 #### For Legal Reasons
 - If required by law or legal process